speeduino/wiki.js/configuration/Idle.md

 ![iac_pwm_duty.png](/idle/iac_pwm_duty.png)

 ### Idle RPM targets curve
 The RPM target curve is used to lookup what the idle RPM target will be for the a given engine temperature.
-This will be used in the PID feedback controller to keep IDLE RPM at this target.
+This will be used in the PID feedback controller to keep idle RPM at this target.

 Example Idle RPM targets curve
 ![idle_rpm_targets.png](/idle/idle_rpm_targets.png)